Wrecklaimer/responsive-menu/README.md

 A jQuery + CSS multi-level responsive menu.

-Built to be used with Wordpress custom menus but can be used anywhere (see example markup).
+Built for Wordpress custom menus but can be used anywhere (see example markup).

 ## Usage